-- 3.7 ensure staff utilize language and educational resources and approaches that are inclusive; age-appropriate, and respectful of diverse sexual orientationsand, gender identities and gender expressions; - 3.8 provide inclusive and respectful services and supports to sexual and gender minority students and families; - 3.9 ensure staff will not refer students to programs or services that attempt to change or repair a student's sexual orientation or gender identity; - 3.10 ensure staff work proactively to eliminate systemic inequities and barriers to learning for sexual and gender minority students and families; - 3.11 identify a staff member to serve as a safe contact for sexual and gender minority students; - 3.12 inform the school community about the location and availability of this safe contact resource person; - 3.13 ensure discriminatory behaviors and complaints will be taken seriously, documented and dealt with expeditiously; - 3.14 ensure that the school's Student Code of Conduct is consistent with Board requirements, is publicly available, reviewed annually, provided to all school staff, students and parents of the students of the school; - 3.15 ensure all staff recognize the confidentiality of the sexual orientation and gender identity of all students and protect them from unwanted disclosure of such information.

-4. To assist all staff to become more knowledgeable about sexual and gender minority identities, cultures, and communities, schools will provide professional learning opportunities to assist all staff to acquire the
+- 3.7 ensure staff utilize language and educational resources and approaches that are inclusive; age-appropriate, and respectful of diverse sexual orientations and, gender identities and gender expressions; - 3.8 provide inclusive and respectful services and supports to sexual and gender minority students and families; - 3.9 ensure staff will not refer students to programs or services that attempt to change or repair a student's sexual orientation or gender identity; - 3.10 ensure staff work proactively to eliminate systemic inequities and barriers to learning for sexual and gender minority students and families: - 3.11 identify a staff member to serve as a safe contact for sexual and gender minority students; - 3.12 inform the school community about the location and availability of this safe contact resource person; - 3.13 ensure discriminatory behaviors and complaints will be taken seriously, documented and dealt with expeditiously; - 3.14 ensure that the school's Student Code of Conduct is consistent with Board requirements, is publicly available, reviewed annually, provided to all school staff, students and parents of the students of the school: - 3.15 ensure all staff recognize the confidentiality of the sexual orientation and gender identity of all students and protect them from unwanted disclosure of such information. - 4.
+To assist all staff to become more knowledgeable about sexual and gender minority identities, cultures, and communities, schools will provide professional learning opportunities to assist all staff to acquire the

-Board Policy: 110\Welcoming Inclusive.
-Safe and Healthy EnvironmentsEquity, Diversity, Inclusion and Human Rights Board Policy: 115 Sexual Orientation, and Gender Identities and Gender Expression Board Policy: 120 Harassment Board Policy: 900 Student Conduct and Discipline The Education Act: Section 16, 3, 35.1, 42 Vision, Mission and Values Statement Canadian Charter of Rights and Freedoms Alberta Human Rights Act GSA's and QSA's in Alberta Schools: ATA Freedom of Information and Protection of Privacy Act Guidelines for Best Practices: Alberta Government knowledge, skills, attitudes, and appropriate teaching practices necessary to create safe, inclusive, equitable, and-inclusive, equitable, safe, healthy and respectful respectful schools.
+Board Policy: 110_Welcoming Inclusive, Safe and Healthy Environments Equity, Diversity, Inclusion and Human Rights

+Board Policy: 115 Sexual Orientation, and Gender Identitiesy and Gender Expression

+Board Policy: 900 Student Conduct and Discipline The Education Act: Section 16, 3, 35.1, 42 knowledge, skills, attitudes, and appropriate teaching practices necessary to create safe, inclusive, equitable, and inclusive, equitable, safe, healthy and respectful respectful schools.